Purifiers (Marvel Comics): Fictional organization biography

-Bastion leads the Purifiers in an even more genocidal direction, injecting powered mutants with the modified strain of the Legacy Virus to causes countless deaths and create fear and chaos.
+Bastion leads the Purifiers in an even more genocidal direction, injecting mutants with a modified strain of the Legacy Virus to causes countless deaths and create fear and chaos.

 During the Second Coming storyline, Bastion was seen with Stephen Lang, Bolivar Trask, William Stryker, Graydon Creed and Cameron Hodge stating that their forces are assembled and at his disposal.
 Bastion tells them that the Mutant Messiah has returned and gives them orders to kill her.
-Later, Bastion attempts to kill Hope on his own, but he is confronted by Rogue and then damaged when Nightcrawler sacrifices himself to save Hope.
+Later, Bastion attempts to kill Hope Summers, but he is confronted by Rogue and then damaged when Nightcrawler sacrifices himself to save Hope.
 Bastion would later confront Hope, again defeated, and then destroyed by her.

 During the 2011 "Fear Itself" storyline, the global chaos caused by Skadi and the Worthy leads a splinter group of Purifiers to believe that the world is coming to an end and that an appearance by the Devil is imminent, spurring them to "save" as many people as they can.
 Purifiers member Jonathan Standish also kidnaps a young superhero and uses his webcam stating that the superhumans are the reasons behind the current chaos in the world.
 X-Force ends up having to track down Jonathan Standish as he pulls the trigger on the superhero.
 Wolverine and X-23 learn from Deadpool and Fantomex that the young superhero was identified to be Daniel Chilton.
 They also state that about 3,000 people have committed suicide following that global broadcast.
 Wolverine and Archangel then interrogate Benedict Ryan on what he knows about Jonathan Standish.

-Following the Avengers vs. X-Men storyline, the Purifiers ambush a prison transport in order to assassinate Emma Frost.
-They were repelled by the New Avengers members Luke Cage, Mockingbird, Daredevil, and The Thing who were guarding her.
+Following the Avengers vs. X-Men storyline, the Purifiers ambush a prison transport to assassinate Emma Frost.
+They are repelled by the New Avengers members Luke Cage, Mockingbird, Daredevil, and the Thing, who were guarding her.

 They later re-appeared during the All-New X-Men series where they were targeting an amnesiac X-23 to whom the past X-Men have to protect.
 It was later revealed during this encounter that, William Stryker's son Jason Stryker who at one point was believed to have been killed as an infant by his father for being a mutant is still alive.
 He was secretly sent to A.I.M. by his father as a child to have his powers suppressed and has replaced his late father as the new leader of the Purifiers.
 Jason was defeated and arrested by S.H.I.E.L.D.